Skip to contentSkip to navigationSkip to topbar

 System-initiated notifications page anchor

-To communicate feedback on a user action, use a toast, modal, inline messaging, and/or in-page messaging (e.g., full-page confirmation).
+To communicate feedback on a user action, use a Toast, Callout, Modal, Help Text, and/or in-page messaging (e.g., full-page confirmation).

 While you’ll only need one type of feedback indicator in most cases, pairing 2 feedback indicators can help give users more clarity in completing a complex flow.
-For example, when a user submits a long form with errors, you can show an error toast that lets users know they need to fix a form, while also showing inline errors on each incorrect field.
+For example, when a user submits a long form with an error, you can show an error Toast that lets users know they need to fix a form, while also showing error Help Text on the incorrect field.

 Standard feedback indicator (Toast)